searchspring/snap/packages/snap-preact-components/src/components/Organisms/Facet/readme.md

 ### optionsSlot
 The `optionsSlot` prop is a JSX element used to manually set the options component used, regardless of the facet.display type.
-Returns the facet data.
+Returns the facet,valueProps, limit, & previewOnFocus prop values.

 ```typescript
 const CustomFacetOptions = (props) => {